Vantiq/vantiq-service-connectors/README.md

 Each directory will contain a README (or README.md) file that describes the contents, and either contains or directs the reader toward appropriate documentation.
 Each directory should contain a LICENSE (or LICENSE.md) file that outlines the license for the code as well as any packages used.

-Bugs, issues, enhancement requests should be reported using the GitHub *issues* tab.
+Bugs, issues, or enhancement requests should be reported using the GitHub *issues* tab.
 In any such report or request, please make clear the service connector or SDK to which the issue applies.
 Including the top level directory in the issue's `Title` is the most expeditious way of doing so.